 Winner: Samsung, because Tizen is a little more advanced than Internet Apps Plus.
 However, manufacturers are constantly tweaking their Smart TV systems, so it’s worth testing the latest versions before you choose.

 Every large screen television these days is pretty thin, especially compared to the old CRT behemoths from more than a decade ago.
 On average, Vizio and Samsung large screen TVs have a similar depth.
 For example, both Samsung and Vizio’s latest 75 inch model measures 2.5 inches in thickness.
 When comparing weights of TVs from the two manufacturers, it varies as to which manufacturer’s sets are lighter, depending on screen size.
+There is the Vizio portable TV however.

 Winner: Tie, as both manufacturers make extremely thin units and neither has a clear cut advantage.